top of page

 Figure 5.
 Specific binding of the most promising fluorescent antagonists in Chem 1 cell lines.
 The signal in C5aR transfected Chem-1 is compared with the untransfected parent cell line to study fluorescent probe specific binding.

-Both CELT-58 and SG65 showed strong binding properties in different cell lines.
+Both CELT-58 and SG65 exhibited strong binding properties across different cell lines.

 Line graph showing MFI vs. nM with six color-coded data series.
 Table lists codes, descriptions, and EC50 values for CEIT-58 and SG65.

-Afterwards, CELT-58 and CELT-68 were used in competition assays at EC50 concentration, against the endogenous peptidic ligand C5a (Figure 7).
-CELT-58 had a remarkable EC50 of 30.38nM, and CELT-68 showed a high activity in cAMP.
+Subsequently, CELT-58 and CELT-68 were utilized in competition assays at EC50 concentration, against the endogenous peptidic ligand C5a (Figure 7).
+CELT-58 achieved a remarkable EC*50** of 30.38nM*, while CELT-68 demonstrated high activity in cAMP.

 Two line graphs compare Cs&R competition assay results for CELT-58 and CELT-68.
 Red and blue lines show MFI vs nM.